codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 ---

+## 20190523 - Thursday - Day 84

+__Today's progress:__ xxx
+__Link to work:__ xxx
+__Thoughts:__ I need a visual paper tool with each week's targets.
+I must keep things under my nose or I loose track of them.

 ## 20190522 - Wednesday - Day 83

 __Today's progress:__ finished the new version of the Picasso challenge for fCC7.0
 __Link to work:__ [Css Picasso v2](https://codepen.io/codingk8/full/XwVVKW)
-__Thought:__ It was all way easier than I feared.
+__Thoughts:__ It was all way easier than I feared.
 Supressing the flexbox was eye-openning.
 Interesting how I tend to forget the simple things while I learn more complicated ones.
 Like centering horizontally with "margin: auto;", or creating columns with "display: block;".
 Quite funny.

-__fCC Paris animation:__ It seems the Meetup histed by Algolia is happenning!
+__fCC Paris animation:__ It seems the Meetup hosted by Algolia is happenning!
 I'm over the moon :moon:

 ## 20190521 - Tuesday